 Apples are a great source of a type of fiber called pectin and are one of the most versatile and well-liked fruits available.
 They also contain quercetin, which gives your immune system a boost and helps prevent allergies.

-Zucchini adds an interesting twist for your edible landscape.
+Zucchini adds an interesting twist to your edible landscape.
 They provide potassium, and Vitamins C and E. Zucchinis are low in calories yet filling, as the peel provides fiber.
-Cook them, or shred them and use them in the baking of breads and muffins for a healthy filler.
+Cook them, or shred them and use them in the baking of bread and muffins for a healthy filler.

 Cilantro is an herb that is a nice addition to your edible landscaping adventures.
 Cilantro is a heavy metal detoxifier and has been shown to inhibit oxidation, which helps preserve any food it is added to.
 Use cilantro to create a tasty, homemade salsa, or add it to soups and meat dishes.